 Invite them to your gig, send out free tickets or send them your new album and with much luck they will review it.
 Don’t bug them however, the key to social influencers is to make a good contact who you could utilise.

 There are also websites to help you find infulencers if you can’t think of any off of the top of your head.
-For example Tribe
+For example The Right Fit, Tribe or BrandSnob.

 The key to working with social influencers it that you don’t mess with what they are posting.
 You want them to speak to their audience as they normally would so don’t tell them what to say.
 Make connections and network through social media.